Wedding Dance Lessons

 Like with any new skill, consistency is key.
-The best way to get the most out of your investment is to keep your lessons close together.
+The best way to get the most out of your investment is to keep your wedding dance lessons close together.
 This will allow for less review time on lessons and more time for learning new things.
 It also helps tremendously with building muscle memory.
 That way, your big day will be filled with less time worrying about your dance, and more time enjoying your special day.

 Use the groups and practice parties when possible